 Some of these changes have already taken effect.
 These include the transfer of powers to set the drink-drive limit, ban air weapons and set the national speed limit in Scotland.

-In 2013, we will continue to work with the Scottish government to prepare for the introduction of the new Scottish land and landfill taxes and the new Scottish rate of income tax.
+The tax-raising powers will come into effect in full by April 2016.
+These powers include the introduction of a new Scottish land and landfill taxes and the new Scottish rate of income tax.

-In April 2013, we will publish the first annual report on the progress towards implementing the new tax powers.
+Every year an annual report is published setting out the progress towards implementing the new tax powers.

 The Scotland Act 1998